 To survive enemy attacks, soldiers stationed at a fort needed to be well awake.
 How this happened, you experience in the sleeping quarters of Fort aan den Ham.
 Build to guard and defend the railroad between Zaandam and Uitgeest, this fort is positioned next to the N203 besides restaurant de Krokodil on the Busch and Dam (street) in Uitgeest.

 The fort has been in the care if volunteers since 1995, for maintenance and repairs and is opened every Wednesday.
-In summer from June to September the fort has an open day every second and last Sunday of the month.
+In summer from April to October the fort has an open day every last Sunday of the month.
 You can then take a tour with a guide and often there are extra activities on these days.

 The fort is a military museum with emphasis on the Mobilisation time (1914 – 1918), because at this time the threat of the first world war all the forts were manned by the army and the Netherlands was prepared for war.